NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 1. TCP/IP connection 1, from browser to proxy server
 2. TCP/IP connection 2, from proxy server to web server

 Because this detour over the proxy server often incurs a geographical and application level delay, we are able to observe a difference in latencies!

-The application level delay is non-negligible: On it's normal routing path, an IP packet only has to pass several extremely high-speed IP-level industrial routers that are built on top of dedicated purpose hardware for routing.
+The application level delay is non-negligible: On it's normal routing path, an IP packet only has to pass several extremely high-speed IP-layer industrial routers that are built on top of dedicated purpose hardware for routing.
 A proxy server such as [3proxy](https://github.com/3proxy/3proxy) however usually runs on a off the shelf Linux server and the IP packet has to be passed through the Linux TCP/IP stack all the way up to the user land where the proxy server establishes a new TCP/IP connection with the web server.
-This takes some milliseconds.
+This takes some milliseconds, at least two RTT's for a new three-way TCP/IP handshake.

 Large proxy providers may optimize the geo-latency and they probably have super fast proxy servers, but they still need to glue the two TCP/IP connections together in order to appear to the web server that it's talking directly to the proxy server.
 This will always cost some time.

 There are a lot of things that can dilute the timing measurements: Network congestion, unexpected networking issues on the client side and many other reasons.
-On the plus side, it's possible to detect those issues with JavaScript.
+On the plus side, it's possible to detect those issues with JavaScript as well.

 ## 2. WebRTC Test